-Nothing smells better than roasted chicken that perfumes the house while it’s cooking.
+Nothing smells better than a citrus roasted chicken that perfumes the house while it’s cooking.
 This roasted citrus chicken is a great weekend meal that is big on flavor and perfect for the winter months when citrus is in season.

 Once you are done with the prep work with this dish, the oven does the rest of the work, making it a pretty easy special dinner.
 This is a great meal to treat your guests to that will impress.
 You can serve this with roasted potatoes or veggies that will help sop up the sauce that this meal makes.

-Roasted Citrus Chicken
+Easy Roasted Citrus and Herb Chicken

 - dutch oven or roasting pan